Jaywise01/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 9-firstdirdeletion contains a command that delete the directory my_first_directory y
+script 10-back contains a command that changes the working directory to the previous one